MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 1. If applicable, create and configure any other routing that you require, such as virtual hub static routes.
 1. If applicable, deploy DNS forwarders for the new target region and link to any private DNS zones to enable resolution.
    - Some customers might configure name resolution on their Active Directory domain controllers within the *Identity* platform landing zone subscription.
-   - In Virtual WAN deployments this must be in a spoke virtual network that is connected to the virtual hub via a virtual Network Connection, following the [Virtual hub extension pattern](/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern).
+   - In Virtual WAN deployments this must be in a spoke virtual network that is connected to the virtual hub via a virtual network connection, following the [Virtual hub extension pattern](/azure/architecture/guide/networking/private-link-virtual-wan-dns-virtual-hub-extension-pattern).

 To host your workloads, you can then connect application landing zone spokes to the virtual WAN's new virtual hub in the new region by using virtual network connections.